tizzir/COMP3040A2v2/README.md

 # Hosting your resume online using GitHub Pages
-## And how to keep it looking decent

 Hosting your resume online is a great option if you're looking to share your credentials quickly and to a large audience, while also saving paper.
 This